PEOPLE FIRST HISTORY

 Listed below are examples of the projects and events the People First committee has undertaken.

-- In 1999, our first project was to hold a “Leadership Summit”, which was designed to bring together elected leaders, union activists, community groups, and economic development policy leaders and thinkers.
+- Our first project was to hold a “Leadership Summit”, which was designed to bring together elected leaders, union activists, community groups, and economic development policy leaders and thinkers.
 The biggest turnout was from UNITE members and several politicians did attend.

 - Our first project was in corporate tax break accountability for job creation and we met with the past Fall River mayor and economic development officers who were leading this effort statewide.
 However, their strong actions to take on companies who failed at their job creation promises were overturned by state government, although there was a small local victory.